 There are no restrictions on foreigners to open a bank account in Croatia.
 However, an account can only be opened by visiting a bank in person.
 Banks usually offer a choice between current accounts (for salaries), giro accounts (for other income), and savings accounts.

-Accounts can be opened in either Croatian kuna (HRK) or a foreign currency or as a multi-currency account.
-Normally, opening an account only requires an ID and a small deposit, although sometimes the banks might ask for a proof of residency in Croatia (particularly for giro or savings accounts in HRK).
+Accounts can be opened in either Croatian kuna (HRK), foreign currency or as a multi-currency account.
+Normally, opening an account only requires an ID and a small deposit, although sometimes the banks might ask for proof of residency in Croatia (particularly for giro or savings accounts in HRK).
 Some banks automatically give a debit card and an overdraft allowance of up to 30,000.00 HRK.
-Others prefer that you apply for an overdraft once your account is set up.
-Charges for accounts vary from bank to bank and account to account.
+Others prefer applying for an overdraft once your account is set up.
+Charges for accounts may vary from bank to bank and account to account.
 For example, student accounts are generally free.